55 Fantastic Things To Do in Singapore Throughout the Year

 You might be thinking, ‘aiya just another one of those barren islands with nothing to do.’
 But boy, are you wrong!
 From lalang fields to the abandoned Haw Par Beach Villa that looks like something out of a horror film, Coney Island’s got it all.
 Nature seekers fret not, as you can expect from a nature reserve, this island has one of the more scenic forests you can find in all of Singapore.

 The mode of transport we recommend to travel around the island would definitely be with bicycles!
-So get on with bike rentals right before crossing over to the bridge or even with the widespread of bike sharing services, going around is a ease.
+So get on with bike rentals right before crossing over to the bridge or even with the widespread of bike sharing services, going around is an ease.
 Just make sure you park your shared bikes responsibly.
 Be mindful that toilets are scarce on the island itself, so please remember to take care of your ‘businesses’ at the Punggol settlement area before entering the island.
 Do take note the island park closes at 7pm so plan your day around the island mindfully.

 Pulau Ubin, Another Offshore Island

+You don’t need to go to the Singapore Botanic garden to enjoy nature.
 Arrive at Pulau Ubin and it’s almost as though you just travelled back in time – first, there aren’t any ATMs on the island and all transactions are done via cash, so please make the necessary arrangements at Changi village before moving over to the island!

 It’s like a trip back to the 60s, with the infrastructure of the island alongside with the kampung vibes.
 For a day of sunshine, beach, and strolls, Pulau Ubin is a great alternative.
 Find out more about the island their website.

 - How To Get There: Ferry from Changi Point Ferry Terminal

 - Ferry price: S$3/person and an additional of S$2/bicycle